-ESG impact area Material issues Commitments Targets Planet Climate change &amp; GHG emissions Emissions to air, land and water Water use and optimization Energy efficiency Circular economy and waste Biodiversity Contribute to climate change mitigation and adaptation while providing a secure supply of steadily cleaner energy by evolving Uniper's businesses and value chains toward net-zero together with key stakeholders.
+ESG impact area Material issues Commitments Targets Planet Climate change & GHG emissions Emissions to air, land and water Water use and optimization Energy efficiency Circular economy and waste Biodiversity Contribute to climate change mitigation and adaptation while providing a secure supply of steadily cleaner energy by evolving Uniper's businesses and value chains toward net-zero together with key stakeholders.
 Minimise Uniper's impact on the environment as a whole as we move along Uniper's pathway to neutrality.
 Manage water in a more sustainable way by improving understanding of Uniper's impacts and dependencies Work with suppliers, contractors, and customers to improve resource efficiency and support life-cycle approaches.
 Support a transition toward circular economy, including minimising waste production, maximising reuse, and recycling.
 Enhance the biodiversity of Uniper's operations and new developments.
-Carbon neutral, in line with the goals of the Paris Agreement, by 2050 at the latest.
-Achieve carbon neutrality for Uniper's power generation portfolio in Europe by 2035.
-Reduction of CO2 emissions in European generation by at least 50% by 2030 (base year 2019).
-Reduction of Scope 3 indirect emissions by 35% by 2035 at the latest (base year 2021) During 2023-24, implementation of Leak detection and Repair (LDAR) campaign across Uniper operations to reduce methane emissions.
+Carbon neutral, in line with the goals of the Paris Agreement, by 2050 at the latest.1 Achieve carbon neutrality for Uniper's power generation portfolio in Europe by 2035.2 Reduction of CO2 emissions in European generation by at least 50% by 2030 (base year 2019).2 Reduction of Scope 3 indirect emissions by 35% by 2035 at the latest (base year 2021).3 During 2023-24, implementation of Leak detection and Repair (LDAR) campaign across Uniper operations to reduce methane emissions.
 Have no severe environmental incidents.
 Maintain certification of 100% of Uniper's operational assets to ISO 14001.
-During 2023, develop a global biodiversity target aligned with Uniper's decarbonis tion strategy including a local biodiversity action plan process for existing assets 8 a process to evaluate biodiversity impacts in investment decisions.
-People & Society Human rights Corporate citizenship Secure and affordable energy supply Fair and attractive employer Health, safety and wellbeing Diversity, equity and inclusion Just transition Screen Uniper's operations and suppliers for ESG risks, including human rights risks, and collaborate with stakeholders Respect labor rights and ensure a safe, healthy, and secure work environment for all employees and contractors; promote the same standards in Uniper's joint ventures and partnerships.
-Systematically enhance diversity, equity, and inclusion to create the best possible environment for all employees and to achieve equal opportunity and more balanced representation Have no tolerance for discrimination.
-Commit to a just transition of Uniper's operations and sites through effective dialogue and stakeholder engagement to support Uniper's people and communities affected by transition; to develop sustainable economic strategies for Uniper's sites and to foster diverse, inclusive, and decent work.
-Achieve a Group-wide combined TRIF threshold of 1.0 or below by 2025.
-Become actively involved in up to 3 multistakeholder associations by 2023 that support ESG due diligence along the supply chain for Uniper's energy commodities Increase the share of women in leadership positions to 25% by 2025.
-Achieve an employee inclusion indicator of over 95% by 2022 and maintain the leve beyond 2022.
-Responsible Governance Corporate governance Shared value creation Stakeholder engagement Business ethics and compliance Customer rights and customer satisfaction Innovation and digitalization Minimize the impact on communities affected by Uniper's operations.
+During 2023, develop a global biodiversity target aligned with Uniper's decarbonisation strategy including a local biodiversity action plan process for existing assets & a process to evaluate biodiversity impacts in investment decisions.
+People & Society Human rights Corporate citizenship Secure and affordable energy supply Fair and attractive employer Health, safety and wellbeing Diversity, equity and inclusion Just transition ployees and contractors; promote the same standards in Uniper's joint ventures and partnerships.
+Achieve a Group-wide combined TRIF threshold of 1.0 or below by 2025.4 Become actively involved in up to 3 multistakeholder associations by 2023 that support ESG due diligence along the supply chain for Uniper's energy commodities.
+Increase the share of women in leadership positions to 25% by 2025.6 Achieve an employee inclusion indicator of over 95% by 2022 and maintain the level beyond 2022.5 Responsible Governance Corporate governance Shared value creation Stakeholder engagement Business ethics and compliance Customer rights and customer satisfaction Innovation and digitalization Minimize the impact on communities affected by Uniper's operations.
 Engage in dialogues with stakeholders to ensure transparency, learn and improve by sharing perspectives with critical stakeholders and civil society organizations, and seek cooperation opportunities Further strengthen Uniper's compliance culture and protect Uniper's business from corruption risks Foster effective, accountable, and transparent institutions at all levels.
 Focus the innovation portfolio on low carbon commodities and solutions contributing toward climate and environmental impact goals to enable a sustainable business transformation of Uniper.
 At the corporate level, engage in trust building dialogues and cooperative discussions with up to 5 NGOs/year by 2023.
-Engagement with 100% of relevant high risk suppliers by 2025.
+Engagement with 100% of relevant high risk suppliers by 2025.7